genderkit/genderkit/_articles/getting-a-new-passport.md

 {% include warning warning=warn %}

 If you have any other passports:
-- If your country will issue new passports for trans people, you need to [update them before updating your British passport.](https://www.gov.uk/government/publications/change-of-name-guidance/use-and-change-of-names).
+- If your country will issue new passports for trans people, you need to [update them before updating your British passport](https://www.gov.uk/government/publications/change-of-name-guidance/use-and-change-of-names).
-- If your country will not issue new passports for trans people, you can get a new British passport [without needing to update your other passports.](https://www.gov.uk/government/publications/change-of-name-guidance/use-and-change-of-names#exceptions-guidance)
+- If your country will not issue new passports for trans people, you do [not need to update your other passports](https://www.gov.uk/government/publications/change-of-name-guidance/use-and-change-of-names#exceptions-guidance).

 ### How do I get a new passport?